SharonBrizinov/FoscamAlerter/README.md

   - Receive an email when someone logs in.

 ### Inspiration
 [Foscam][df1] is a real player in the IP Camera industry and provides many IP based prodcuts indoor and outdoor.
-However, most of the products are using basic HTTP connection and all the connections to the camera are badly insecure.
+However, most of the products are using basic HTTP which means that all the connections to the camera are badly insecure.
 This means, everytime I login to my camera from outside of my home LAN, I expose myself to a potential hacker who could sniff the communication (e.g: MITM) and steal my camera's credentials.
+We could use some tricks to encrypte the connection at home using VPN solutions / installing SSH server at home and connect to the camera only from the local network through the SSH server.
+But it all requires some level of understanding and a lot of free time to deal with.
+Two things which most of the people are lacking of.
 In addition there are a lot of security isseus that were discovered over the years with those cameras (example for some of those [CVEs][df2]).

+### Damage control and preventive measures
+Assuming you can't secure your camera properly, the solution would be a watch-dog which informs you whenever someone logins to your camera.
+This way, you'll know in real time of potential intrusion and could prevent the attacker's next step by:
+ - Shutting down the camera.
+ - Update firmware.
+ - Change username & password.
+ - Change IP, DNS address, Port.

 ### Requirements
 - Python 2.7